-Which?
 Best Buy smartwatches

-It isn’t easy for a smartwatch to become a Best Buy.
-We first started assessing smartwatches in early 2015.
-Unusually, we didn’t find any Best Buy devices during our first year of testing.
+We test smartwatches more thoroughly than any one else, to ensure that our smartwatch reviews help you steer clear of watches that cost hundreds but deliver pitiful battery life, dull screens and inaccurate fitness tracking.

-In summer 2016, we revamped our test programme to mirror how people use their devices and reflect changes in the market.
-This tough new assessment revealed our first Best Buy smartwatch as well as models that aren’t up to the task - some scoring as little as 55%.
+Only the very best models that top our independent lab tests earn our Best Buy recomendation.
+We’ll only a recommend a smartwatch if it offers real benefits above and beyond simply using your smartphone.
+Because if a smartwatch is impossible to pair with your phone and difficult to use, lacks features such as the ability to reply to emails or texts, and has a battery that can’t last a whole day, then there’s no point in wearing it.

-- Convenience is key; which is why our smartwatch testing involves checking how easily a smartwatch will connect to a mobile phone, how quickly notifications are delivered from smartphone to watch and if sending responses to text messages or taking calls is any easier than just using your mobile.
+- Convenience is key; which is why our smartwatch tests involve checking how easily a smartwatch will connect to a mobile phone, how quickly notifications are delivered from smartphone to watch and if sending responses to text messages or taking calls is any easier than just using your mobile.

-- Our testers also rate how easy it is to customise the set-up and display of the watch – whether you want to see Twitter updates, text messages or switch your watch to silent all at the push of a button.
+- We assess how easy it is to customise the set-up and display of the watch – whether you want to see Twitter updates, text messages or switch your watch to silent all at the push of a button.

-- We test the battery life of every smartwatch we review.
-We measure how long each watch lasts on a full charge and how long it will take you to recharge it – to save you from waiting around for hours.
+- We test the battery life to uncover how long each watch really lasts on a full charge and how long it will take you to recharge it – to save you from waiting around for hours.

 Unimpressive battery life, uncomfortable bands and lacking in useful features - avoid these smartwatches by signing up today for a £1 Which? trial to access all our expert reviews of the latest smartwatches.
 Already a member?
 Log in now to see our extensive smartwatch reviews.